MicrosoftDocs/learn/learn-pr/bicep/build-flexible-bicep-templates-conditions-loops/includes/3-exercise-conditions.md

 1. Open Visual Studio Code, and create a new file called *main.bicep*.
 Save the empty file so that Visual Studio Code loads the Bicep tooling.
 You can select File > Save, or use the <kbd>Ctrl+S</kbd> keyboard shortcut (<kbd>⌘+S</kbd> on macOS).
 Make sure you remember where you save the file - for example, you might want to create a **scripts** folder to save it in.

-1. Add the following content into the file to define a SQL server and database, and the parameters and variable that these resources need.
+1. Add the following content to the file to define a SQL server and database, along with the parameters and variable that these resources need.

    ::: code language="bicep" source="code/3-template.bicep" range="1-16, 27-29, 32-47" :::

    Notice that all of the parameters include `@description` decorators, which helps to make them easier to work with.
 Also, notice that the `sqlServerAdministratorLogin` and `sqlServerAdministratorLoginPassword` parameters have the `@secure` decorator applied to them.
 This tells Bicep that these parameter values are sensitive.
-Azure will avoid saving these values to logs.
+Azure does not print sensitive values to logs.

 ## Add a storage account